Vallejo, California: Geography

 According to United States Census Bureau, the city has a total area of 48.3 sqmi.
 Land area is 30.4 sqmi, and 17.9 sqmi (37.02%) is water.
 The Napa River flows until it changes into the Mare Island Strait in Vallejo which then flows into San Pablo Bay, in the northeastern part of San Francisco Bay.

-Vallejo is located on the southwestern edge of Solano County, California in the North Bay region of the San Francisco Bay Area in Northern California.
+Vallejo is located on the southwestern edge of Solano County in the North Bay region of the San Francisco Bay Area in Northern California.
 Vallejo borders the city of Benicia to the east, American Canyon and the Napa county line to the north, the Carquinez Strait to the south and the San Pablo Bay to the west.

 Several faults have been mapped in the vicinity of Vallejo.
 The San Andreas Fault and Hayward Faults are the most active faults, although the San Andreas is at some distance.
 Locally, the Sulphur Springs Valley Thrust Fault and Southampton Fault are found.
 No quaternary seismic activity along these minor faults has been observed with the possible exception of a slight offset revealed by trenching.
-The no Sulphur Mountain and Green Valley faults have been associated with the Concord Fault to the south.
+The Sulphur Mountain and Green Valley faults have been associated with the Concord Fault to the south.
 The Concord Fault is considered active.

 The Carquinez Bridge spans the Carquinez Strait, connecting Vallejo (left) to Contra Costa (right).

 Historically there have been local cinnabar mines in the Vallejo area.
 The Hastings Mine and St. John's Mine contribute ongoing water contamination for mercury; furthermore, mine shaft development has depleted much of this area's spring water.
 Both Rindler Creek and Blue Rock Springs Creek have been affected.

 Climate

-Vallejo has a mild, coastal Mediterranean climate and can be an average of 10 °F cooler than nearby inland cities.
+Vallejo has a mild, coastal Mediterranean climate and can be an average of 10 F-change cooler than nearby inland cities.
 Vallejo is influenced by its position on the northeastern shore of San Pablo Bay, but is less sheltered from heatwaves than areas directly on or nearer the Pacific Ocean/Golden Gate such as San Francisco and Oakland.
 Although slightly less marine, average temperatures range between 8 C in January and 19.8 C in July.
 However, summer is very long with June–September being almost equal in historical average temperatures.
-This seasonal lag sees October averages being higher than in May in spite of it being after the Equinox (meaning less daylight than darkness).
+This seasonal lag sees October averages being higher than in May in spite of it being after the equinox (meaning less daylight than darkness).